AKXAT/hashnode-blogs/ckkguzjx8005n6js17c1xaaz5.md

 There are 3 scenarios which we can face while deleting a Node in a binary search tree.
 Lets look on those -

 ### Deleting a node with no child
-Lets Take example of the below Tree.
+Let's Take the example of the below Tree.
 You want to delete 9 which doesn't have any child node .
 This is very simple because we can directly delete the node without rearranging the Tree.

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1611815431775/DtFFyj378.png)

 ### Deleting a node with one child
-This is also simple , just we need to replace the child with the deleted node , as we can see in the below example we need to delete 23 so we will just replace it with 34
+This is also simple, just we need to replace the child with the deleted node , as we can see in the below example we need to delete 23 so we will just replace it with 34

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1611815749753/DN4Xyi-IH.png)